collabnix/kubelabs/Keda101/keda-lab.md

 While the deployment takes place, let's take a look at what we are deploying.
 First, you will notice that there are two deployments: MySQL and Redis.
 The [mysql deployment](https://github.com/turbaszek/keda-example/blob/master/deployment/mysql-deployment.yaml) is straightforward.
 A Service, a PersistentVolumeClaim, and a Deployment.
 The service opens up a simple port (3306).
 The PersistentVolumeClaim is a necessary part of any database system since pods are ephemeral.
 When the pod goes down, any data that it held would disappear, which would be a pretty terrible design for a database that is designed to hold data forever.
 Therefore, a permanent volume is used to hold data.
 Finally, you have the deployment, which holds the main part of the resource.
 This deployment is a simple MySQL image running with 1 replica on port 3306 with the admin password "keda-talk".

 If you look at the [redis deployment](https://github.com/turbaszek/keda-example/blob/master/deployment/redis-deployment.yaml), it's basically the same thing, running on the port with 6379.
+We will be scaling based on MySQL, so there is no need to look deeply into the redis deployment.
+You can avoid deploying it altogether if you prefer.

 You also have a [service account resource](https://github.com/turbaszek/keda-example/blob/master/deployment/make-user.yaml) which creates a cluster role that is an admin.
 This is the unrestricted role that will be used across the cluster.